mstange/samply/Readme.md

 is used if you're profiling a local build of Firefox for which there are no symbols on the [Mozilla symbol server](https://symbols.mozilla.org/).

+## Documentation

+Documentation can be found at [https://docs.rs/profiler-get-symbols/].

 ## Running / Testing

 ### command line tools